 Johnston took two very similar photographs of this classroom group.
 The other version can be seen in Related Images.

 In 1901 the Bureau of Indian Affairs contracted with the photographer Frances Benjamin Johnston to document the school at Carlisle for an exhibit at the Pan-American Exposition in Buffalo, New York.
 Johnston visited the school in the spring of that year and took at least one hundred photographs.
-When the school closed in 1918, two albums of Johnston's photographs were sent to the Pennsylvania State Museum, which transferred them to the Cumberland County Historical Society in 1934.
-This is one of the images from those albums.
+Johnston donated her personal papers, including 103 prints of the photographs taken at Carlisle, to the Library of Congress.